Curtiss P40-B Tomahawk

 P40 will stand out in any warbird meet, possibly the only B

 model available in kit form today.
-Scale landing rotating gear
+Robust scale landing rotating gear

 for this model is available as well.